 You might want to print this page and keep it handy near a flashlight during storm season so you'll know what to do if the power goes out.

 - Stay calm.
 Refer to your preparedness plan, if you have one.

 - Go online.
 You can use your mobile device to check our online outage map and see what geographic areas are affected by the power outage.
 You can also monitor SRP's Facebook page or Twitter for the latest outage updates.
 You do not need to be a Facebook or Twitter member to view the updates.

 - Report the outage.
 You can either log in to My Account to report online or call SRP's automated Residential Customer Services at (602) 236-8888.
 Be sure to enter your account number (located on the top left portion of your bill) so that we'll know where the power outage is.

-- Appliances and electronics: Turn off all major appliances, including your computer, air conditioner, TV and other media equipment and dishwasher.
-This will help SRP restore power more quickly while protecting your equipment from voltage fluctuations.
+Appliances and electronics: Turn off all major appliances, including your computer, air conditioner, TV and other media equipment and dishwasher.
+This will help protect your equipment from voltage fluctuations.
 Be sure to wait one minute after the power has been restored before turning the equipment back on.
-See more tips.